sunset-developer/Inside-Joke-Bot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Comedibot is currently hosted on my servers, but hosting it on your own is just as easy!
+I will demonstrate how to use, and to host my bot.

+### Hosting
+- Hosting as

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_